 All visitors are expected to comport themselves in a manner consistent with an academic environment.
-Guests must show identification to Public Safety staff members upon entry to the building.
+Guests must show identification to members of the Public Safety staff upon entry to the building.
 Public Safety will require a valid form of photo identification, and the guests will be signed in.
 Guests will only be allowed in the building if they have official business.
-Guests are subject to the instruction of Public Safety personnel and Administrative staff.
-A guest attending an event will be asked to leave if they appear intoxicated or refuse to follow directives from Public Safety or a College Official.
+Guests are subject to the instruction of Public Safety personnel as well as Administrative staff.
+A guest attending an event will be asked to leave if they appear to be intoxicated or refuse to follow directives given by Public Safety or a College Official.
 Permission to enter the college property is revocable at any time.
-Persons not having a legitimate purpose for being on campus may be asked to leave by Public Safety personnel.
+Persons not having a legitimate purpose to be on campus may be asked to leave by Public Safety personnel.